kilim/kilim/README.md

 License file).
 Unless otherwise noted, all files in this distribution are offered under these terms, and files that explicitly refer to the "MIT License" refer to this license

-**Important Exception - Caveat Emptor**

-The hedvig contributions that added new files do not explicitly list a license or copyright.
-I believe that copyright is implied so i've added the authors to each of those files.
-I've contacted them and received what I understand to be confirmation that the project license applies, but am waiting on a clearer statement.
-As such, I'm unable to say with certainty if the license applies to those files:

-* AffineThreadPool - used by the Scheduler
-* KilimScheduledExecutor
-* KilimStats.java
-* ThreadFactoryImpl